picturae/chars-and-chunks/README.md

     charsAndChunks.free() // free all current listeners
     charsAndChunks.free('h', 'm') // free specified listeners

+When muting or freeing barcodes, the RegExp specified must be identical to the one registered.

 To get an onscreen overview of effective keys and barcodes press "?" key or:

     charsAndChunks.help()